kanhay/kanhay/README.md

 IRC: A project to implement an Internet Relay Chat (IRC) server, exploring networking, message protocols, and client-server interactions.
 Inception: A project focused on Docker and containerization, setting up multiple services using Docker Compose to enhance understanding of system orchestration and virtualization.
 ft_transcendence: A full-stack web development project involving real-time multiplayer gaming, authentication, database management, and web sockets, integrating both frontend and backend technologies.

-Through these projects, I aim to gain a deeper understanding of computer science principles, including algorithms, data structures, memory management, and low-level programming.
-I’m passionate about learning, problem-solving, and collaborating with others on exciting challenges.

 Feel free to explore my work, and reach out if you're interested in discussing any projects!
 <!--